santtu/santtu.github.io/_posts/2013-07-10-one-viewpoint-on-cloud.md

 but in the end you're really negotiating just different shades of blue.
 So you sign.

-Then they blew up.
+Then they blow up.
 You go out of business.
 (The contract?
 Yeah, good luck in trying.
 Even if you win, their standard contract you had to accept doesn't give you back the business you lost.
 Remember, you're a startup, you don't have the capital to survive someone else's